 Remember to include your website link so that visitors can click to find out more.
 Ideally, you will use this to direct them to a landing page or specific products.

 - Use Branded Hashtags

 Successful Instagram users utilize hashtags to make sure their posts get seen by their target audience.
 You can create and share a brand hashtag and even add it to your bio for visitors to learn.
 It can be a fantastic way to invite people to get involved in your community.

 - Get Organized

-The best tips for this point are to choose a strategy, maintain a consistent color palette, and try to keep the feed clean and minimalist.
+The best tips for this point are choosing a strategy, maintaining a consistent color palette, and keeping the feed clean and minimalist.

 - Utilize Shopping Tags